 - Ascend is encouraging all staff to follow ‘Stay Safe’ quarantine procedures as outlined by California government agencies

-- Ascend is requiring all staff inform their supervisor if they have violated ‘Stay Safe’ quarantine procedures and have attended congregate meetings or designated high risk zones
+- Ascend is requiring all staff to inform their supervisor if they have violated ‘Stay Safe’ quarantine procedures and have attended congregate meetings or designated high-risk zones

 - Ascend is requesting all staff who are considered high risk to postpone non-essential excursions outside their homes in order to reduce the risk of contracting COVID-19.
 This includes anyone over the age of 60 and anyone who is immunocompromised.

 - All staff and clients are required to follow all of the above protocols outlined in this document

 - Should a staff member or client test positive for COVID-19 Ascend will implement the following: